-Thers was a saying at Mastabar and that was.
-When the holidays came round you could almost guarantee that at least one of the workforce would pass away.
+When the summer holidays came round (wakes weeks) you could almost guarantee that at least one of the workforce would pass away.
 It’s true!
 Even the foreman (Porky) that reprimanded me, died one July holiday fortnight!

 There was a another couple of fine characters that are worthy of mention, the first was my press operater mate, Mick Judge, who rated how good a person was by how much they could drink.
 He would be heard to to say…” Do you know, old So and so is a complete waste of time” and you would respond, “why what’s wrong with him?” he said “He Can’t Sup!!”

-And there was another hardened drinker called Pete Nuttall… I walked over to his machine one monday morning and enquired how his weekend went.
+And there was another hardened drinker called Pete Nuttall. (pictured below) … I walked over to his machine one monday morning and enquired how his weekend went.
 He said...

 “I had a few on Friday, A few more on Saturday… and steady away on Sunday”.
 That was it!-- He rated his entire weekend on how many pints he had!
 Priceless!

 There was a chap called Ronnie who was a bit of a Softie.